Photo by Pixabay on Pexels.com

 three foundations for gospel ministry

-Holy Spirit, we invite you to do a work in our lives that enables us to proclaim the gospel of Christ, and lead our community to him.
+Holy Spirit, do a fresh work in our lives.
+Empower Christ’s people to proclaim his gospel with clarity, courage, and compassion, and lead our communities to him.